Grobim/firebase-exercices/README.md

+# Origin

+This app is some implementations from [App-ideas](https://github.com/Grobim/app-ideas)

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.